-During the year ended December 25, 2021, in accordance with state regulations the Company consolidated their distributor rights within a geographical region by terminating the distribution rights of certain existing distributors (the "terminating distributors") and granting these distribution rights to one existing distributor in the region (the "continuing distributor").
-As part of this consolidation process, the Company also entered an indemnification agreement in March 2021 with the continuing distributor.
-As part of the agreement, the Company is indemnified by the continuing distributor for the fair market value of distribution rights paid to the terminating distributors and all related legal fees.
+During the year ended December 25, 2021, in accordance with state regulations, the Company consolidated distributor rights within a geographical region by terminating the distribution rights of certain existing distributors (the "terminating distributors") and granting these distribution rights to one existing distributor in the region (the "continuing distributor").
+As part of this consolidation process, the Company also entered into an indemnification agreement in March 2021 with the continuing distributors and all related legal fees.
 In accordance with state regulations, the Company followed the notification process and the distribution rights transferred on December 22, 2021.
-The Company received the fair market value payments of \$39.5 million from the continuing distributor on December 19, 2021 and this amount is recorded in restricted cash and accrued liabilities at December 25, 2021.
-The Company paid the terminating distributors the fair market value payments of \$39.5 million on December 28, 2021.
+The Company received the fair market value payments of \$39.5 million from the continuing distributors the fair market value payments of \$39.5 million on December 28, 2021.